Three Red Feathers

 On finishing an image I aways check if it works as a mono.
 Not all images do.
 In this case, I did a black and white conversion in photoshop and added a tone, which adds softness.
 The mono has to be the treated differently from the colour, adding eleven layers to the file.
 The additional layers are the put in group in the same saved file.

 Three Red Feathers has achieved many awards and acceptances in the original colour print.
 There is a mono version and a revamped version.
 Each would be printed on a different paper to bring out the full textures in the images.
+The idea of adding text as a background has been used many times for still life.

 I wonder which you like best?